paulsmithkc/json-stringify-safe/README.md

 # json-stringify-safe

-Like JSON.stringify, but doesn't throw on circular references.
+Like JSON.stringify, but doesn't throw on circular references or BigInt values.

 ## Usage